redpesk-common/canbus-binding-rs-starter/README.md

 # canbus-binding-rs-starter

-Starter Rust binding to expose CAN bus signals through the AFB v4 framework, using the `canbus-core-binding-rs` stack.

 This project is meant as a minimal example of how to:

 - generate Rust code from a DBC file using `dbcparser-cli`,